xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-02-22-i-thought-youd-be-here-too-fundraiser-at-the-tote.md

 ![wrench](/images/drainwrench1.jpg)

 <p class="show-intro">
-Thanks so much to everyone who was involved in organising, hosting, playing, and coming to support this show and the cause that it represented. bhshhshhaghshsghsghsghghghgds @cohen.salnitro on Instagram, a videographer who put together a montage of Wrench's, Chromatin's and Could be Stars' sets.
-Watch Wrench's video <a href="https://www.instagram.com/p/DTuwFyXgapa/">here</a>, Chromatin's video <a href="https://www.instagram.com/p/DTkVr_8gXzW/">here</a> and Could be Stars' <a href="https://www.instagram.com/p/DTjr2t8AQc1/">here</a>.
+Thanks so much to everyone who was involved in organising, hosting, playing, and coming to support this show and the cause that it represented.
+Music scenes like this one can build a shared community, and offer a place of support to those in need.
+Everybody's contributions matter so much!
+A particular thank you to @cohen.salnitro, who has once again created some montages of several bands' sets from the evening.
+FILLLLLL TSHI IS FIX IT FIC IT FITX IT's video <a href="https://www.instagram.com/p/DTuwFyXgapa/">here</a>, Chromatin's video <a href="https://www.instagram.com/p/DTkVr_8gXzW/">here</a> and Could be Stars' <a href="https://www.instagram.com/p/DTjr2t8AQc1/">here</a> shgfewugfhdwuf ehb 3uhufeuvd iufeufewg yfejgf yg u fh jfjf dji fdhsj fdhiufd hid jif
 </p>

 ![lotti](/images/lottigreen.jpg)